Erectile Dysfunction and Sex Therapy

 Erectile dysfunction or impotence affects 50% of men over 40 years of age which is an estimated 30 million people in the U.S and approximately 140 million men worldwide.
 This is likely to be underestimated as many men do not report erectile dysfunction symptoms due to shame or embarrassment.
 Erectile Dysfunction can include libido issues, delayed or premature ejaculatory function and erectile function (inability to get or maintain an erection).
 This can mean not having an erection to fantasy alone or requiring excessive stimulation to get an erection or find that erections are semi-hard and may get softer easier.
 Erectile dysfunction is not failing to get an erection after excessive amounts of alcohol nor failing to get an erection after a period of extreme stress.
-ED that has a gradual, slow onset is usually blood flow or nerves.
-ED that comes on quickly can be due to a medication or mental health issues such as depression or anxiety.
+ED that has a gradual, slow onset can be due blood flow or nerves while ED that comes on quickly can be due to a medication or psychological.

 Causes of erectile dysfunction

 In counselling, we can explore potential causes of erectile dysfunction.
-It may be prior negative disappointing sexual experience can create a fear-based thought, which causes anxiety or relationship issues.
+It may be that prior negative disappointing sexual experiences created a fear-based thought, which currently causes anxiety or relationship issues.
 There may be a psychological dependency on taking Viagra or Cialis.
 In some circumstances it may be medical such as low testosterone, blood pressure, diabetes, prostate surgery or side effect of a medication.
-Even if there is a medical cause sex therapy and and counselling are still incredibly useful to discuss sexual enhancement, communication and how to have a sexually fulfilling sex life with a partner.
+Even if there is a medical cause sex therapy and counselling are still incredibly useful to discuss sexual enhancement, communication and how to have a sexually fulfilling sex life with a partner.